Skip to Content Top

 Ant Diet

 Ants are omnivorous insects with a varied diet, and their food preferences can vary depending on the species and the needs of their colony.
-Here's a comprehensive overview of what ants eat:
+Here's an overview of what ants eat:

 • Sugary Substances: Many ant species have a sweet tooth and are attracted to sugary substances.
 This includes nectar from flowers, honeydew produced by aphids and other insects, and sugary food scraps in human environments.